Fábrica do Arquinho: Planning

 The first call for tenders for the architectural project was launched in 2022, but was abandoned, and was repeated at the beginning of 2023 with a base bid of 280,000 euros.
 The winning proposal was from the Porto studio AND-RÉ Architecture.

 The new teaching and research complex in Guimarães will be called Tech-G and is intended to house the Aerospace Research Centre, the University of Minho's new curricular commitment, as well as the Fibrenamics spin-off, dedicated to fibers and their derivatives, which is currently based at the Azurém Campus.
 "It's a promising area and the Arquinho Factory could be the location for this future school," municipal chamber president Domingos Bragança told Guimarães Digital, adding that the Fibrenamics Platform could also extend its research activity in the "field of new materials" to that property.

 The renovation, reconstruction and rehabilitation works were expected to be finished by 2025, but that prediction was later pushed to 2026/2027.

 Rehabilitation

-Works on the rehabilitation, restoration and demolition officially started in 11 August 2025, with the City Council describing the interventions as “ an enhancement of existing industrial heritage, while adapting it to new teaching and research functions, with a special focus on energy efficiency, sustainability, and the creation of modern conditions to host academic and scientific activities”.
+Works on the rehabilitation, restoration and demolition officially started on 11 August 2025, with the City Council describing the interventions as “ an enhancement of existing industrial heritage, while adapting it to new teaching and research functions, with a special focus on energy efficiency, sustainability, and the creation of modern conditions to host academic and scientific activities”.